DataDog/dd-trace-java/docs/reactor/README.md

 This works out of the box for bottom-up propagation.
 For the opposite, top-down, the reactor context has to be used in order to let know the publisher which span needs to be activated when emitting downstream.
-The span has to be added to the context using the key `dd.span`
+The span has to be added to the context using the key `dd.span`.

 ## Use cases